iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/PPM N-CNVX Basics.md

 **Remarks**

-No assumptions on convexity, this one only requires a metric space, lsc and the complete metric space to handle the things with a limits.
+No assumptions on convexity, this one only requires a complete metric space for limit of sequences, lsc to ensure the closure of the set$F(x_k)$.
 Nothing is said about the convergence of $f(x)$ yet.
 The convergence is possible even if the set of minimizer is non-unique.